cheatsnake/backend-cheats/README.md

         > -   Stepwise O(2^n) <br>
         > -   Factorical O(!n) – the slowest. <br>
     -   [Time complexity](https://en.wikipedia.org/wiki/Time_complexity)
         > When you know in advance on which machine the algorithm will be executed, you can measure the execution time of the algorithm.
-Again, on very good hardware the execution time of the algorithm can be quite acceptable, but the same algorithm on a weaker hardware can run for hundreds of microseconds or even a few seconds.
+Again, on very good hardware the execution time of the algorithm can be quite acceptable, but the same algorithm on a weaker hardware can run for hundreds of milliseconds or even a few seconds.
 Such delays will be very sensitive if your application handles user requests over the network.
     -   [Space complexity](https://en.wikipedia.org/wiki/Space_complexity)
         > In addition to time, you need to consider how much memory is spent on the work of an algorithm.
 It is important when you working with limited memory resources.